 Common Bolt Materials

 Bolts and nuts are fabricated from a variety of materials.
 These options include metals and polymers.
-Stainless steel offers strength and corrosion resistance, while the polymer options have less strength than stainless, they are a good choice for resisting chemicals.
+Stainless steel offers strength and corrosion resistance.
+While polymer options have less strength than stainless, they are a good choice for resisting chemicals.
 The most common materials are:

 - Stainless steel